 Experts say the release of treated water from Fukushima is much less challenging than the daunting task of removing deadly radioactive debris that remains in the damaged reactors.

-HOW IS IT BEING RELEASED?
+HOW WILL IT BE RELEASED?

-The diluted water will enter an undersea tunnel and be discharged a few minutes later from a point 1 kilometer (0.6 mile) off the coast.
+The diluted water will enter an undersea tunnel and be released a few minutes later from a point 1 kilometer (0.6 mile) off the coast.
 The release will be gradual and will continue for decades until the decommissioning of the plant is finished, TEPCO officials say.
 Matsumoto said the slow release will further reduce the environmental impact.

 The company plans to release 31,200 tons of treated water by the end of March 2024, which would empty only 10 tanks because of the continued production of wastewater at the plant.
 The pace will later pick up.